 If you have read my guide to dirty bulking, you will see how I successfully bloated up from a scrawny 165 lbs to a bulky 220 lbs.
-What I did not reveal was how I got stuck in a forever bulk cycle for a few years afterwards.

 After I reached the peak of my dirty bulk, I decided I didn’t want to lean out because not only did that mean I would get smaller and possibly weaker, but it also meant I would have to watch my diet.
 After a few years of being stuck at 220 lbs with a bodyfat percentage of over 20%, I finally decided to lean out just so I can see how much muscle I really had.